eveilleu/monitor-service/README.md

 Fans Entertainment - Coding Test for Architect Candidates

-This service in bundles with SpringBoot.
+This service is bundled with SpringBoot.

 To execute